akashjaiswalSE/akashjaiswalSE/README.md

 - 🏦 Experience in **Logistics & Investment Banking domains**
 - 🎯 Preparing for **MAANG/FAANG-level engineering roles**
 - 📚 Love learning technology, building projects, and solving problems
+- 🌐 New to Open Source
+- ⚡ Fun fact: I love tech, music, games and hiking
+- 📫 How to reach me: akashjaiswalSE@gmail.com
+- 🌐 Portfolio — Explore my journey, projects, and blogs all in one place!

 ---